-Jukebox musical The Jersey Boys will christen a redesigned Trafalgar Theatre (previously the Trafalgar Studios) when it reopens next spring.
-The musical, which tells the story of the rise to fame of Frankie Valli and the Four Seasons, will debut at the theatre on the 2nd of June 2021.
+Jukebox musical The Jersey Boys will christen a redesigned Trafalgar Theatre (previously the Trafalgar Studios) when it reopens later this summer.
+The musical, which tells the story of the rise to fame of Frankie Valli and the Four Seasons, will debut at the theatre on the 28th of July 2021.

 Featuring such memorable tunes as Big Girls Don’t Cry and Walk Like A Man, The Jersey Boys was a massive hit during its last stint in the West End.
 Opening at the Prince Edward Theatre in March 2008, the show became the sixth longest running musical in the West End by the time it moved to the Piccadilly Theatre in March 2014.